 Servicemembers also have the option to cancel their personal TSP contributions at any time.
 Even though matching contributions will stop once the member stops contributing, the 1% Service Automatic Contributions will continue to be made.
 Additionally, for members who entered the service on or after January 1, 2018, if TSP contributions are not being made at the end of any given year, the member will be automatically reenrolled at the same default 3% contribution level in January of the following year.
 And while a servicemember is given a short window to request a refund of automatic contributions made after initial enrollment into the TSP, they are not permitted a refund of contributions made due to automatic reenrollment once they elect to stop contributions.
 Therefore, if a servicemember wants to permanently opt out of making TSP contributions, they will need to stop automatic contributions every year before they start.

-Furthermore, whereas the federal government alone manages investment of assets in the legacy High-3 pension plan, military members under the BRS will be responsible for selecting from the fund options inside their TSP, which effectively shifts more of the investment risk from the federal government onto the servicemember.
+Furthermore, whereas the federal government alone manages investment of assets in the legacy High-3 pension plan, servicemembers under the BRS will be responsible for selecting from the fund options inside their TSP, which effectively shifts more of the investment risk from the federal government onto the servicemember.

 Under the old High-3 system, approximately 80 percent of servicemembers who joined the military ended out separating with no government retirement benefits, according to the Department of Defense.
 The military projects that under the new BRS, about 85 percent of servicemembers will receive at least some government retirement benefit if they serve at least two years, even if they don’t qualify for the retirement annuity.